GorelikEdi/Policemen_and_Thieves/README.md

 Input : arr[] = {'P', 'T', 'P', 'T', 'T', 'P'}, k = 3
 Output : 3
 Here maximum 3 thieves can be caught, first policeman can catch either first or second thief, second policeman can catch any of the thieves and third policeman can catch either second or third thief.
+But if the first policeman catches the second thief, then the second policeman must catch the first thief so that the third policeman can catch the third thief.
 ```
 [pic]: https://github.com/GorelikEdi/Policemen_and_Thieves/blob/master/pics/police-thief.jpg